VirologyCharite/gb2seq/README.md

 }
 ```

-At the moment, the output is a JSON object, with 0-based genome offsets
+At the moment, the default output is a JSON object, though this may someday
-(suitable for working in Python).
+change to a more verbose/readable form.
+Use `--json` to make sure you
+always get JSON.

 You can also specify the site relative to a feature: